Supercharger tips

 Caiguna Roadhouse

-This location has the famous Biofil DC charger that was installed in January 2022, this 50kw unit is powered by a converted diesel generator that consumes used cooking oil from the roadhouse kitchen.
+The famous Biofil DC charger that was installed in January 2022 has been brought back to Perth for refurbishment before being deployed at another site, this 50kw unit is powered by a converted diesel generator that consumes used cooking oil from the roadhouse kitchen.
 Despite some difficulties with solidified fuel on cold winter mornings the Vegpod has served its purpose by encouraging the WA state government to extend the DC charger network across to the WA border.
 Payment is a $50 service fee plus cost for energy used, staff are required to start to unit.
-Update 5/11/2022: Nullarbor Roadhouses are still struggling to find staff, Caiguna employees are extremely busy and will start the generator if you contact them well ahead.
-My suggestion is to avoid stopping here for a DC charge until their circumstances improve.
-By all means stop in and grab some food and drink or charge from 15 amp overnight.
+This charger can be temperamental so be patient.

 Balladonia